Sqigl Restaurant & Roche's Bar

 CONTACT: 051-389 188

 Bob and Eileen Roche’s fine traditional bar in the centre of Duncannon village serves the local community (and discerning visitors) well.
 There’s an old bar at the front, pleasingly free of improvements, and it gradually develops more towards the back which keeps the younger crowd and the oldies in their preferred spaces.
-The couple left a highly successful carpet cleaning service in NYC (this company) to come to the significantly more inviting environment of Wexford to launch the restaurant.
+The couple left behind in the US a highly successful business (a service carpet cleaning NYC) to come to the significantly more inviting environment of Wexford to launch the restaurant.
 "We were lost in the Big Apple, only to be found again in Wexford" is the sign above the register that explains it all.

 The bar food menu offers a selection of hot dishes, salads and sandwiches, plus some daily specials, including traditional chowder and panini.
 There is something for everyone – and if the weather is fine, you can now enjoy it out in the beer garden.